You are here:

 Biology, Ecology and Management of the Huanglongbing Vector

-DescriptionAsian citrus psyllid (ACP), Diaphorina citri, is an insect pest which transmits a bacterium, Candidatus liberibacter asiaticus (Clas) through newly emergent foliage of citrus trees.
-This causes a disease known as Huanglongbing (HLB), which has become the most debilitating and intractable disease in citrus crops.
+DescriptionAsian citrus psyllid (ACP), Diaphorina citri, is an insect pest which transmits a bacterium, Candidatus Liberibacter asiaticus (CLas), primarily through feeding in newly emergent foliage of citrus trees.
+This pathogen causes a disease known as Huanglongbing (HLB), or citrus greening, which has become the most debilitating and intractable disease in citrus crops.

 Table of contents

 - Chapter 1: Asian citrus psyllid life cycle and developmental biology

 - Chapter 2: Functional anatomy of the Asian citrus psyllid

 - Chapter 3: Mating behaviour of the Asian citrus psyllid

 - Chapter 4: Visually and chemically guided behavior of the Asian citrus psyllid

 - Chapter 5: Hosts of the Asian citrus psyllid